Dreccanus/Berserker_Enc/README.md

 # Berserk Encoder

-The main goal of this encoder is to encode the file or the string with many multiple others encoders using the random fun and get the output as an hex file and reverset and get it as a binary file and reverset and at list change the zeros and the ones with random letters multiple times so this gonna make it harder for anyone to see the original file or string !
+The main goal of this encoder is to encode the file or the string with many multiple others encoders using the random function and make it harder to decode'it without the script